Bennedict Mathurin: College career

 On January 2, 2021, Mathurin posted 24 points and 11 rebounds in an 86–82 win over Washington State.
 On January 14, he recorded 31 points and eight rebounds in a 98–64 win over Oregon State.
 Mathurin averaged 10.8 points, 4.8 rebounds and 1.2 assists per game, shooting 41.8 percent from three-point range.
 Despite gaining interest as a draft prospect, he decided to return for his sophomore season.
 On December 11, 2021, Mathurin scored 30 points in a 83–79 win against Illinois.
 Mathurin won the 2022 Pac-12 Tournament Most Outstanding Player after leading the Wildcats to their eighth conference tournament title.
 He was named Pac-12 Player of the Year, the ninth player in Arizona Wildcats history to do so.
-Following his Sophomore season, Mathurin was voted a consensus second-team All-American, the fifth in Wildcat to make second team and thirtieth All-American in school history.
+Following his Sophomore season, Mathurin was voted a consensus second-team All-America, the fifth in Wildcat history to make second team and thirtieth All-American in school history.
 By winning conference player of the year he became the 31st Arizona Wildcat men's basketball player to have his name put into the school's Ring of Honor.

 On April 14, 2022, Mathurin declared for the 2022 NBA draft, forgoing his remaining college eligibility.